martinascharrer/vuensight/packages/cli/README.md

 ## Getting started 🚀
 ### Install
-First install the cli tool locally in the project you want to visualize:
+First, install the cli package either locally in the project you want to visualize:
 ```
 npm i -D @vuensight/cli
 ```